 Vitamin B12 is a hot issue when people first turn to the vegan lifestyle, and with good reason.

-There's a lot of misinformation online regarding what B12 is, where it comes from and how effective plant-based sources are.
+There's a lot of misinformation regarding what B12 is, where it comes from and how effective plant-based sources are.

 Vegans are generally unaware that the bioavailability of B12 from sources like spirulina is virtually non-existed, and that supplementation is advised.

 Conversely, meat eaters are generally unaware that their key B12 source isn't as natural as they are led to believe.

 They are unaware hat they too may need to supplement – and certainly eat fortified foods – due to poor absorption or simply not getting enough.